youssef-xx/monero-for-merchants/README.md

 * **Simple UX:** Customers just scan a QR code.
 * **Works even where traditional banking fails:** Ideal for regions with unstable financial infrastructure.

-This guide is written **for non-technical merchants**, small businesses, and freelancers who want to accept Monero easily and safely.
+This guide is written **for non‑technical merchants**, small businesses, and freelancers who want to accept Monero easily and safely.

 ---